-(A) The credits were returned as a result of "Force Majeure" events that occurred after the start of construction and before issuance of Forms 8609.
+- (A) The credits were returned as a result of "Force Majeure" events that occurred after the start of construction and before issuance of Forms 8609.
 Force Majeure events are the following sudden and unforeseen circumstances outside the control of the Development Owner: acts of God such as fire, tornado, flooding, significant and unusual rainfall or subfreezing temperatures, or loss of access to necessary water or utilities as a direct result of significant weather events; explosion; vandalism; orders or acts of military authority; litigation; changes in law, rules, or regulations; national emergency or insurrection; riot; acts of terrorism; supplier failures; or materials or labor shortages.
-Force Majeure events must make construction activity impossible or materially impede its progress;

-(B) Acts or events caused by the willful negligence or willful act of the Development Owner, Affiliate or a Related Party shall under no circumstance be considered to be caused by Force Majeure;

-(C) A Development Owner claiming Force Majeure must provide evidence of the type of event, as described in subparagraph (A) of this paragraph, when the event occurred, and that the loss was a direct result of the event;

-(D) The Development Owner must prove that reasonable steps were taken to minimize or mitigate any delay or damages, that the Development Owner substantially fulfilled all obligations not impeded by the event, that the Development and Development Owner was properly insured and that the Department was timely notified of the likelihood or actual occurrence of an event described in subparagraph (A) of this paragraph;

-(E) The event prevents the Development Owner from meeting the placement in service requirements of the original allocation;

-(F) The requested current year Carryover Agreement allocates the same amount of credit as that which was returned;

-(G) The Department's Real Estate Analysis Division determines that the Development continues to be financially viable in accordance with the Department's underwriting rules after taking into account any insurance proceeds related to the event; and

-(H) The Development Owner submits a signed written request for a new Carryover Agreement concurrently with the voluntary return of the HTCs.
+If a Force Majeure event is also a presidentially declared disaster, the Department may treat the matter under the applicable federal provisions.
+Force Majeure events must make construction activity impossible or materially impede its progress; - (B) Acts or events caused by the negligent or willful act or omission of the Development Owner, Affiliate or a Related Party shall under no circumstance be considered to be caused by Force Majeure; - (C) A Development Owner claiming Force Majeure must provide evidence of the type of event, as described in subparagraph (A) of this paragraph, when the event occurred, and that the loss was a direct result of the event: - (D) The Development Owner must prove that reasonable steps were taken to minimize or mitigate any delay or damages, that the Development Owner substantially fulfilled all obligations not impeded by the event, that the Development and Development Owner was properly insured and that the Department was timely notified of the likelihood or actual occurrence of an event described in subparagraph (A) of this paragraph; - (E) The event prevents the Development Owner from meeting the placement in service requirements of the original allocation; - (F) The requested current year Carryover Agreement allocates the same amount of credit as that which was returned; - (G) The Department's Real Estate Analysis Division determines that the Development continues to be financially viable in accordance with the Department's underwriting rules after taking into account any insurance proceeds related to the event; and - (H) The Development Owner submits a signed written request for a new Carryover Agreement concurrently with the voluntary return of the HTCs.